Envek/obs-studio-node-example/README.md

 See [this topic](https://obsproject.com/forum/threads/laptop-black-screen-when-capturing-read-here-first.5965/) on how to solve black screen on laptops with two video cards.

-Out of the box it works only on Windows.

 ## Code of interest

 Most of the interesting things are located in [`obsRecorder.js`](./obsRecorder.js).
 Some snippets are taken verbatim from [obs-studio-node] tests and [streamlabs-obs] source code, but some are results of experiments.